Reading primary school Ofsted reports: teacher tips for parents

 Visiting a primary school: what to look for and questions to ask

-It’s really essential to visit a school in order to get a feel for it.
+It’s essential to visit a school in order to get a feel for it.
 You might have heard rumours about what a school is like, looked it up in the school league tables or read its Ofsted report, but nothing is as important as visiting.

 - Go during school hours so you can see the children working and playing.
 Note how they’re working in teams and how enthused they appear by their work.